-For all outfalls, mixing zone and zone of initial dilution are not allowed per 10 CSR 20-7.031(5)(A)4.B.(I)(a) and (b), as the base stream flow does not provide dilution to the effluent.
+Zone of initial dilution: not allowed [10 CSR 20-7.031(5)(A)4.B.(I)(b)].

 PART III.
 RATIONALE AND DERIVATION OF PERMIT CONDITIONS

 ALTERNATIVE EVALUATIONS FOR NEW FACILITIES:

 As per [10 CSR 20-7.015(4)(A)], discharges to losing streams shall be permitted only after other alternatives including land application, discharges to a gaining stream and connection to a regional wastewater treatment facility have been evaluated and determined to be unacceptable for environmental and/or economic reasons.